bennettslin/chord_app/README.md

 Updates and draws
 -----------------

-* Create window 960 x 640
-* Create 17 x 17 modulo gameboard 630 x 630 (use Gosu lines)
-* Create top header for score, "replace" button on left, "end" on right (in app, "replace" button on left, "submit" on right)
-* Create bottom footer for dyadminos
+* Change all monotiles to center orientation
-* Draw dyadminos 45 x 90, look at Illustrator videos
+* Draw monotile pcs 45 x 90
+* Create steelpan wav files
-* Create sounds to respond to EVERY click on solid monotile
+* play sounds when ANY click on solid monotile
 * Keyboard input moves map

 Data and algorithms
 -------------------

-* Create table of gameboard, 17 x 17 array, each defined by pc number and whether slot or monotile
+* Create table of gameboard, 15 x 15 array, each defined by pc number and whether slot or monotile
 * Create array of 66 dyadminos, array of those in player's rack, array of those on gameboard
 * Create array to push in chords already played on gameboard
 * Create algorithms to check for dyads and incomplete sevenths